Attracting Butterflies, Hummingbirds and Other Pollinators

 Butterflies, bees and other pollinators need shelter to hide from predators, get out of the elements and rear their young.
 Let a hedgerow or part of your lawn grow wild for ground-nesting bees.
 Let a pile of grass cuttings or a log decompose in a sunny place on the ground.
 Or, allow a dead tree to stand to create nooks for butterflies and solitary bees.

 Artificial nesting boxes can also help increase the population of pollinators in your area.
-Wooden blocks with the proper-sized holes drilled into them will attract mason bees.
-Bat boxes provide a place for bats to raise their young.
+Wooden blocks with the proper-sized holes drilled into them will attract mason bees, as will our bamboo Mason Bee House.
+Bat boxes, such as our Bat-Chelor Pad, provide a place for bats to raise their young.

 4. Provide food and water